nick-tucci/nick-tucci/README.md

 ## Hi there 👋

+Hi!
+I'm Nick, a self taught Data Analyst with an interest in transforming raw data into insights.

+I am skilled in SQL and Excel.
+Below are some of the projects I have completed.

 <!--
 **nick-tucci/nick-tucci** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.